AlikZi/udacity-fullstack-catalog-project4/README.md

 - The app is fully responsive.
 The web pages of the App use [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/), which is HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.

-## Starting Using the Furniture Catalog App
+## Installing and Starting Using the Furniture Catalog App

 ### Install and Configure Virtual Machine